Lori Lightfoot: Private practice

 As an attorney at Mayer Brown, Lightfoot represented Republicans in two cases contesting supposed Democratic gerrymandering.
 At Mayer Brown, she also defended Chicago police officer Paul Powers against charges of physical assault.
 In 2019, after facing criticism over defending Powers, Lightfoot cited video evidence in favor of her former client's innocence.

-Lightfoot was briefly hired by the city of Chicago to defend the city against charges brought by the family of a mentally ill woman, Christina Eilman, who was brought into custody by Chicago police after suffering a mental breakdown at Midway Airport.
+Lightfoot was briefly hired by the city of Chicago to defend the city against charges brought by the family of a mentally ill woman, Christina Eilman, who was taken into custody by Chicago police after suffering a mental breakdown at Midway Airport.
 Eilman suffered sexual assault and a seven-story fall after being released by police into the dangerous Englewood neighborhood.
 Eilman's family reached a $22.5 million settlement with the city.

 Lightfoot has also served on the boards of the Illinois chapters of NARAL and the ACLU.
 She has served as external counsel for Bank of America.
 In 2013, Lightfoot was a finalist for the position of U.S. Attorney for the Northern District of Illinois, but the job went to Zachary T. Fardon.